ahvlima/rcloneMon/README.md

 - A single synchronous `rclone` job, that are the ones started directly by the `rclone` command.
 - Multiple asynchorous `rclone` jobs, that are started with `rclone` Remote Control (`rclone rc` command) to run on a `rclone` remote controlled daemon, started with `rclone rcd`.

-### **rcloneMon** Limitations
+### Current limitations

 The ideal and more efficient scenario for monitorable jobs is to use asynchronous `rclone` jobs.
-However, the current remote control API does not provide fine grain progress information on a per job basis.
+However, the current Remote Control API does not provide fine grain progress information on a per job basis.

 As a result **rcloneMon** currently uses synchronous `rclone` jobs.
 When the remote control API is enhanced to provides per job statistics **rcloneMon** will provide support for asynchronous jobs.